Table of Contents

 Flamboyant Flamingo At The Flamingo Lagoon

 Flamingos are most at home in salty or caustic lagoons or very shallow lakes.
-These lakes are poisonous for most other animals, so they have little competition for the algae, diatoms, and those small crustaceans.
+These lakes are poisonous to most other animals, so they have little competition for the algae, diatoms, and those small crustaceans.
 This is perfect, as these tiny creatures are what they prefer to dine on.
 If ever there was a win-win situation, this is it!

 The San Diego Zoo has one of these caustic lagoons, and it is the perfect environment for these beautiful giant birds.
 Like other Lagoons elsewhere, it is too salty and caustic for other birds or fish that might give competition for their favorite food supply.
 With that in mind, the Flamingos at the San Diego Zoo flourish in the Southern California Sun.

 Their extremely long legs also allow the Flamingos to wade farther out into the water than other animals, and thus their selection of food is even greater.
 If you have ever watched a Flamingo fish for his food, you can not help but enjoy this unique and different concept in fishing.
 While holding their beak upside down, they begin taking in water.
-They take in water, animals and all, and then filter out the water with their built in water filter.
+They take in water, animals, and all, and then filter out the water with their built-in water filter.
 All that remains are these tiny creatures and dinner is served.